mglagolev/mouse2/README.md

 Glagolev M. K., Vasilevskaya V. V., Khokhlov A. R. Effect of induced self-organization in mixtures of amphiphilic macromolecules with different stiffness // Macromolecules. — 2015. — Vol. 48, no. 11. — P. 3767–3774.

-Glagolev M. K., Vasilevskaya V. V., Khokhlov A. R. Self-organization of amphiphilic macromolecules with local helix structure in concentrated solutions // Journal of Chemical Physics. — 2012. — Vol. 137, no. 8.
+Glagolev M. K., Vasilevskaya V. V., Khokhlov A. R. Self-organization of amphiphilic macromolecules with local helix structure in concentrated solutions // Journal of Chemical Physics. — 2012. — Vol. 137, no. 8. - P. 084091.

 Glagolev M. K., Vasilevskaya V. V., Khokhlov A. R. Formation of fibrillar aggregates in concentrated solutions of rigid-chain amphiphilic macromolecules with fixed torsion and bend angles // Polymer Science, Series A. — 2011. — Vol. 53, no. 8. — P. 733–743.